-- Antinuclear antibody tests: Antinuclear antibody (ANA) test is the primary test done to diagnose systemic disorders.
+Antinuclear antibody tests: Antinuclear antibody (ANA) test is the primary test done to diagnose autoimmune disorders.
 ANA are the autoantibodies that attack the matter present in the nucleus of a cell.

 ANA test is done using two methods, indirect fluorescent antibody (IFA) and immunoassay.
 In IFA, the affected child’s blood sample is combined with cells.
 If antibodies are present in blood, they react with the cells.
-Immunoassays are less accurate than IFA.
+Immunoassays are less accurate than IFA (20).

-- C-reactive protein: The liver produces CRP in response to high inflammation.
-The CRP test is done to screen inflammatory bowel disease, rheumatoid arthritis, and lupus.
-As the CRP blood test can indicate more than one disorder, your doctor may recommend other tests to confirm an autoimmune disease.
+- C-reactive protein: The CRP test is done to screen inflammatory bowel disease, rheumatoid arthritis, and lupus.

-- Erythrocyte sedimentation rate (ESR): Your child’s physician may recommend an ESR test if he suspects juvenile idiopathic arthritis, lupus, Kawasaki disease, or SLE.
-This is a non-specific test because it identifies inflammation in the body but does not specify the organ in which the anomaly exists.
-Therefore, the physician usually recommends ESR along with CRP or other tests.
+- Erythrocyte sedimentation rate (ESR): This is a non-specific test because it identifies inflammation in the body but does not specify the organ in which the anomaly exists.

 Once the doctor diagnoses the cause and understands the severity of the problem, he will recommend certain changes in the child’s diet and routine if the disorder is minor or temporary.

 So, would those minor changes be enough to address the problem?
 No, serious diseases need medical intervention.